SwissDataScienceCenter/renku/docs/how-to-guides/migrating-projects-to-renku.rst

 So, at this point you have gone through :ref:`first_steps` and learned how Renku can help your data analysis be more reproducible and collaborative.
-The following guide will help you migrate your existing projects into the Renku platform.
+The following guide will help you migrate your existing projects into Renku.

 .. _practical_renku_usage: